-It’s normal to feel upset, anxious, or extremely uncomfortable when we encounter difficult content.
+Feeling upset, anxious, or extremely uncomfortable when we encounter difficult content is normal.
 Having a strong reaction to information that is generally considered troubling or difficult information is normal.
-Learning how to self-regulate (aka “calm down”) after being exposed to difficult content is part of normal emotional development.
+Learning to self-regulate (aka “calm down”) after exposure to difficult content is part of normal emotional development.

 Trauma triggers are different.

 Trauma triggers aren’t getting upset about commonly-upsetting topics.
 Triggers can be sights, smells, a certain touch, a feeling, or sometimes- much more rarely- exposure to topical information.
 Trauma triggers often include a loss of a person’s sense of time, space, or “self.”
 When triggered, emotion is amplified OR completely muffled OR sometimes seemingly unrelated to the situation.
 Triggers are like a trapdoor in the brain of a trauma survivor.

-A person who is triggered usually has some awareness that they are unwell, but won’t recognize it as a trigger.
-If they worksheet on locating triggers, can be helpful to identify and process through trauma triggers.aware they are triggered, the individual is often confused about why they are triggered.
-The self-awareness to recognize being triggered while actively experiencing a trauma trigger, and the capacity to communicate about that state is generally a skill gained through effective trauma processing.
-Therapy, along with my educational
+A person who is triggered usually has some awareness that they are unwell but won’t recognize it as a trigger.
+If theyaware they are triggered, the individual is often confused about why they are triggered.
+The self-awareness to recognize being triggered while actively experiencing a trauma trigger and the capacity to communicate about that state is generally a skill gained through effective trauma processing.
+Therapy – and my educational worksheet on locating triggers – can help in identifying and processing through trauma triggers.

 Troubling Topics and Triggers: A Venn Diagram

-Collectively, we are using WAY more mental health language today than previous generations.
+Collectively, we are using WAY more mental health language today than in previous generations.
 Combined with a cultural familiarity with the DSM-5 (the psychological diagnosis manual) that would leave Freud in fascinated horror, it shouldn’t be surprising that many individuals tend to assign pathologizing words to reactions that are actually pretty healthy.
-I think it’s important to actually normalize getting really upset in response to things that should be really upsetting.
-That’s not pathology, it’s humanity.
+I think it’s essential to normalize getting really upset in response to things that should be really upsetting.
+That’s not pathology; it’s humanity.